iamtati1/iamtati1/README.md

 Growing → Data structures, algorithms, testing, and stronger engineering practices

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-## Let's Connect
-I'm always interested in connecting with other engineers, builders, and people creating interesting things.

-💻 Software Engineer in Training at The Marcy Lab School ☕ Passionate about building thoughtful user experiences, solving real-world problems, and growing within the tech community.

-📍 Baltimore, MD → Brooklyn, NY 🗽

 ## About Me
 🌱Currently learning full-stack software engineering with JavaScript, React, Node.js, Express, and PostgreSQL.